 ● Good natural source of vitamin K

-● Supporting recovery from cancer & radiation poisoning
+● May aid in Supporting recovery from cancer & radiation poisoning

 ● Strengthens an underactive thyroid